 All around Sevenoaks are more must-see sights.
 Discover National Trust-run properties at Chartwell the much-loved family home of Winston Churchill; Quebec House, residence of 18th century soldier, General James Wolfe; and Emmetts Garden, with its profusion of roses, shrubs, and bluebells in spring.

 Historical homes, castles and gardens are a plenty.
 There’s enchanting, double-moated 13th century Hever Castle – childhood home to Anne Boleyn, while Penshurst Place, Chiddingstone Castle and Chiddingstone Village offer more culture and history, and an impressive range of year-round family and themed activities.
-Or discover the rare shrubs and exotic perennials at Riverhill Himalayan Gardens and Great Comp Garden which surrounds a beautiful 17th century manor house.
+Or discover the rare shrubs and exotic perennials at Riverhill Himalayan Gardens.

 Just 7 miles north of Sevenoaks, Lullingstone Roman Villa is one of the best-preserved in the country.
 Its vivid mosaics and striking wall paintings really bring the mid-4th century to life - check out the Roman-era under-floor heating in the bathroom.
 Then scroll forward 12 centuries at nearby Lullingstone Castle and World Garden, where a 15th century manor house is surrounded by plants from all around the globe.

-Sightseeing done, perhaps make for one of the district’s leisure centres or the all-in-one cultural hub, cinema and theatre that is The Stag Community Arts Centre , before bedding down at the Royal Oak or the Premier Inn.
+Sightseeing done, perhaps make for one of the district’s leisure centres or the all-in-one cultural hub, cinema and theatre that is The Stag Sevenoaks, before nestling down in the comfort of one of Sevenoaks' accommodation.
 Sleep at the Thistle Brands Hatch after watching thrilling car or bike racing at Brands Hatch; you can even screech round the world-famous circuit in a racing car yourself.

-If you looking for cosy bed and breakfasts in the charming countryside, or other places to stay in Sevenoaks, visit the Sevenoaks District Accommodation Forum.
+If you looking for cosy bed and breakfasts in the charming countryside, or other places to stay in Sevenoaks, click here

 For more about Edenbridge and the Eden Valley check out www.edenvalleykent.org